gtatiya/Tutorials/Ubuntu/HowToInstallTensorFlowWithGPUOnUbuntu16.04.md

 sudo sh cuda_9.0.176.4_linux.run
 ```

-While installation select <b> NO <b> for Install NVIDIA Accelerated Graphics Driver for Linux-x86_64 387.26?
+While installation select <b> NO </b> for Install NVIDIA Accelerated Graphics Driver for Linux-x86_64 387.26?

 - Open your bashrc: `gedit ~/.bashrc` and add these lines to the bottom and save: